fan2/mkdocs/docs/blog/posts/vim/014-vim-pattern.md

 [Clear Search Highlight in Vim — tech.serhatteker.com](https://tech.serhatteker.com/post/2020-03/clear-search-highlight-in-vim/)

-I personally use ’temporarily disable’ with key mapping.
+I personally use 'temporarily disable' with key mapping.
 I mapped :noh to <esc> key.
 Since hitting <esc> is a very common and intuitive situtation in Vim.

 ```vim
 " noh - no highlight